Yonas-Assefa/Sulala-dashboard/README.md

 4. **Optimize Delivery Logistics**
    - Provide a dedicated delivery partner app for real-time order tracking and optimized route planning.
-   - Ensure timely and accurate deliveries with GPS integration and direct customer communication.
+   - Ensure timely and accurate deliveries with direct customer communication.

 5. **Foster a Trusted Community**
    - Build a transparent and reliable platform with verified sellers and user reviews.